 Common defenses to the charge of Felonious Assault are: (1) misidentification; (2) mistake; and (3) self-defense.
 We have successfully defended charges of Felonious Assault using each of these defenses.

-If you or a loved one has been charged, or is under investigation, for the crime of Felonious Assault in Columbus or central Ohio, you should immediately contact an experienced Criminal Defense Attorney in Columbus to determine how how to best defend against the charge.Related Posts
+If you or a loved one has been charged, or is under investigation, for the crime of Felonious Assault in Columbus or central Ohio, you should immediately contact an experienced Columbus criminal defense attorney to determine how how to best defend against the charge.Related Posts